Augustronic/FLUX-Pro-Finetuning-UI/.roo/rules/rules.md

 - **Never assume missing context.
 Ask questions if uncertain.**
 - **Never hallucinate libraries or functions** – only use known, verified Python packages.
 - **Always confirm file paths and module names** exist before referencing them in code or tests.
-- **Never delete or overwrite existing code** unless explicitly instructed to or if part of a task from `TASK.md`.
+- **Never delete or overwrite existing code** unless explicitly instructed to or if part of a documented task in the memory bank.

 ### 📚 References & API Documentation